 The Sally Casey Shooting Stars Research Scholarship is for a student focused on research involving native wildflowers, native grasses and grasslands, soil carbon, and soil interactions.
 Sally Casey (1921 - 2019) was a Founding Member of our Chapter and a CNPS Fellow.
 The education of future botanists was important to Sally, and for many years she helped to fund scholarships with the sale of shooting stars that she grew in her backyard nursery.

 The Don Mayall Conservation Research Scholarship is for a student focused on research on rare plants and serpentine ecosystems.
 Don Mayall (1932 - 2017) joined our CNPS Chapter in the mid-1980s.
 He was a CNPS Fellow and was active with in the successful protection efforts for Edgewood County Park (San Mateo County, CA) & Preserve and Coyote Ridge (Santa Clara County, CA).

 Horticulture Scholarship Program

 In 2021, the chapter estaclished a scholarship program to support a local student pursuing a horticultural career with a focus on California native plants.
 In 2023, we joined the Western Horticultural Society to create the Richard and Bracey Tiede Horticulture Scholarship, which provides $1,500 to support a local student pursuing a career with a focus on California native plants.
 The scholarship is intended to help with scholastic related expenses such as books and tuition.
 Learn more about this program and apply for a scholarship here.

-If you would like to contribute to the scholarship fund, a check written to “CNPS”, with a notation to “SCV Ed.
-Scholarship” may be mailed to the address below.
+If you would like to contribute to one of the CNPS SCV scholarship funds, a check written to “CNPS”, with a notation of “SCV Research Scholarship” or “SCV Horticulture Scholarship” may be mailed to the address below.
 Company matching programs are welcome.